mayhemer/logan/README.md

   * when `value` is a function it will be called with one argument being the existing property value or 0 (a number) when the property has not yet been set, the result of the function is then stored as a new property value (ignoring the `merge` argument!); this is convenient for counters
   * the `merge` argument can be a function too, called with one argument being the object
   * note that reading a property back is only possible via direct access on object's `props` hashtable; it's strongly discouraged to modify this array directly as it would break properties history capture (seek)
+- `.props`: property Bag - a simple hashtable - holding all the currently captured properties for reading, provides `.on("property", handler)` method for convenience, see **this.thread.on** above for details
 - `.state(value or ommited)`: this is a shorthand to the "state" property of the object, if `value` has a value it's set on the object's "state", if called without arguments the method returns the current object's "state" value
 - `.follow(consumer)`: use this to add few lines following the current line on the same thread; the `consumer` function is called as long as it returns something that evaluates to `true` AND none of the defined rules has so far matched a line on the current thread (note that the condition function can do anything it wants, not just capturing) ; the arguments are:
   * `obj`: the object this follow has been initiated for